aniasobo/tech-test-bank/README.md

 * Expanded test coverage into both unit and feature tests
 * simple methods first going by the scenario from spec: deposit, withdrawal
 * added private methods to format and return numbers with trailing zeroes
-* Refactor: in accordance with OO principles I broke down the Bank class into single-purpose subclasses; I also removed the method that formatted the sums and replaced it with string interpolation
+* 🦄 Refactor: in accordance with OO principles I broke down the Bank class into single-purpose subclasses; I also removed the method that formatted the sums and replaced it with string interpolation

+## 💸 Next steps

+Given more time, I would add:

+* Handling edge cases - right now nothing stops the user from overdrafting the account; this is, of course, a feature.
+* I would make sure that only correct data types can be passed to the app
+* I would add string methods that format the statement to be a nice-looking table with all columns aligned